laurentkempe/aspirePlayground/README.md

 From my [AI Aspire playground](https://github.com/laurentkempe/aiPlayground)

-- [DeepSeekOllamaAspire](https://github.com/laurentkempe/aiPlayground/tree/main/DeepSeekOllamaAspire) Explore how to run DeepSeek-R1 by harnessing the capabilities of .NET Aspire alongside Ollama on your local environment.
+- [DeepSeekOllamaAspire](https://github.com/laurentkempe/aiPlayground/tree/main/DeepSeekOllamaAspire) Explore how to run DeepSeek-R1 distilled model by harnessing the capabilities of .NET Aspire alongside Ollama on your local environment.